 Abdominal Aortic Aneurysm (AAA) Screening Programme (with translations)

 An abdominal aortic aneurysm (AAA) is a swelling in the abdominal aorta, which is the main artery that supplies blood to your body.
-As the AAA grows, the wall of the aorta stretches and becomes weaker, which can eventually lead to a significant risk of a ruptured AAA.
+As the AAA grows, the wall of the aorta stretches and becomes weaker, which can eventually lead to a significant risk of a burst AAA.
 This is often fatal.
 The aim of the AAA screening programme is to reduce AAA-related mortality by providing a systematic, population-based screening programme.

 The invite leaflet is for all men invited to take part in the screening programme.
 Men will automatically be invited for screening in their 65th year, while men aged over 65 can request a scan through the central screening office.